 Inkjet printers work completely differently than laser

 printers.
-There is no heat involved; rather, a tiny nozzle spurts
+There is no heat involved; rather, a tiny nozzle

-plastic powder as with the laser printers.
+truly ink, not plastic powder as with the laser printers.

-Once inkjet ink soaks into paper, it doesn't want to come
+Once inkjet ink soaks into paper and dries, it doesn't want to

-back out.
+come back out.
 Heat has zero effect

 on it, and solvents are of limited use.
-Reportedly

-carburetor cleaner might work.
+Reportedly carburetor cleaner might work.
+Acetone

-Acetone definitely does not.
+definitely does not.
 The label on a package of

 Speedy-Carve says a warm iron will work, but it won't.